xaynetwork/xayn_ts_sdk/README.md

 expect(result["properties"]["category"]).to.equal("fonts");
 ```
 ### Delete a document's properties
+Simply deletes any attaches properties on a given document.
 ```typescript
 await sdk.deleteProperties({
     documentId: "document_id_a",
 });
 ```
 ### Delete a single document
+Deletes the document from our system.
 ```typescript
 await sdk.delete({
     documentId: "document_id_a",
 });
 ```
 ### Delete multiple documents
+Deletes a batch of documents from our system.
 ```typescript
 const result = await sdk.deleteAll({
     documents: ["document_id_a", "document_id_b"],